cloudless-hq/atreyu/README.md

 Falcor is used for state management, caching, batching and data sharing.
 Svelte views are bound to a virtual data object with a js proxy based store implementation.
 The falcor router runs inside a service worker and can serve all open tabs and transparently only forward requests to the edge workers or other sources when it cannot answer itself or needs to refresh data.

-## Examples of applications that are a great fit
+## Usecase examples that are a great fit
 - Todo Applications
 - Messengers/ Chat
 - Email clients